 Being a huge fan of Red Hot Chili Peppers myself, they are the reason I started playing bass and eventually getting into production and mixing, so it’s quite special for me to talk to you as well because as you, they were a big part of my life.

 Yes, it’s amazing.
-I just listened to Stadium Arcadium for the first time in a while and one of the song that I didn’t even mix, Animal Bar, just absolutely blew me away.
+I just listened to Stadium Arcadium for the first time in a while and one of the songs that I didn’t even mix, Animal Bar, just absolutely blew me away.
 Ryan Hewitt’s work on that is just so good and it’s such a great song.

 Also, you can get just as blown away by someone you haven’t heard of before.
 They don’t have to be famous but it’s amazing when you do get to work with people you admire and it turns out to be even better than you hope.
 This can happen in any session which is part of the magic of working with music.